magdesign/PocketVJ-CP-v3/ROADMAP.md

 *******
 what is still to do on PVJ3:

+- fix xsession to stop blank screen (this drives me crazy..)
 - stop video only script
 - loading mapper sets needs save, kill and restart mapper function!
 - start image player does not write output status, also pdf player